MidnightBSD/raphael/README.md

     make
     sudo make install

-Once built and tested you can assemble the Midori archive with a helper script
+Once built and tested you can assemble the Raphael archive with a helper script

 32-bit build: